nfdi4cat/voc4cat/README.md

-# A repository to maintain SKOS-vocabularies for the Catalysis disciplines
+# A repository to maintain SKOS-vocabularies for the catalysis disciplines

 > **This repository has just been made public (March-2023)**.
 > **We will move more content here in the coming days and weeks.**

-The vocabularies have been created and maintained as part of the [NFDI4Cat](http://www.nfdi4cat.org) initiative.
+The vocabularies have been created and maintained as part of the [NFDI4Cat](http://www.nfdi4cat.org) initiative and follow our [Voc4Cat Guidelines](https://doi.org/10.5281/zenodo.7669183).

-This repository was created from the template [voc4cat-template](https://github.com/nfdi4cat/voc4cat-template)].
+This repository was created from the template [voc4cat-template](https://github.com/nfdi4cat/voc4cat-template).
 It uses the [voc4cat-tool](https://github.com/nfdi4cat/voc4cat-tool) and GitHub features like gh-actions, pull requests etc. to reduce the maintenance workload for contributors and editors.

-## How to start?

-### Trying out the workflow

-To just try out the workflow just go to [voc4cat-playground](https://github.com/nfdi4cat/voc4cat-playground) which is a "deployment" of this repository.
+## Basic principles

-All vocabularies based on this template have the same standard contribution process of
+All vocabularies managed here have the same standard contribution process,

 - get and update the vocablary file (xlsx),
 - submit a pull request with the updated file,
 - collaborate on the pull request with editors or other github users,
-- approval and merge of the pull request
+- approval and merge of the pull request.

-and finally land in the folder `vocabularies` as SKOS-vocabulary files in turtle-format.
+Finally the SKOS-vocabularies land in the folder `vocabularies` in turtle-format.

 In addition, documentation is created automatically and published on github-pages.

 - The general url is `https://{gh-org-name}.github.io/{vocabulary-name}/docs/`
 - In repository `nfdi4cat/voc4cat` the vocabulary `vocab_example` is documented at [https://nfdi4cat.github.io/voc4cat/vocab_example/docs/](https://nfdi4cat.github.io/voc4cat/vocab_example/docs/)

-### Creating vocabularies for catalysis or catalytic reaction engineering

-Please strongly consider contributing to the vocabularies in this repository [voc4cat](https://github.com/nfdi4cat/voc4cat) instead of creating your own.

 ## Contributing to vocabularies

-To discuss about the SKOS vocabularies maintained here, create an [issue](https://github.com/nfdi4cat/voc4cat/issues).
+To discuss about the SKOS-vocabularies maintained here, create an [issue](https://github.com/nfdi4cat/voc4cat/issues).

 To contribute new concepts or collections or change existing ones, you may either submit your contributions as Excel-file or (as an expert) as new/changed turtle file.

+> *To try out the workflow with some example data, you may use  [voc4cat-playground](https://github.com/nfdi4cat/voc4cat-playground) which is identical to this repository but will be purged from time to time.*

 Here are the steps for submitting updates in Excel.

 - Get the Excel-vocabulary file
   - For an existing vocabulary, the latest version of the vocabulary is always available via github-pages.
     - The general url is `https://{gh-org-name}.github.io/{vocabulary-name}/{vocabulary-name}.xlsx`
-    - For example in nfdi4cat/voc4cat the vocabulary `vocab_example` can be downloaded from [https://nfdi4cat.github.io/voc4cat-template/vocab_example.xlsx](https://nfdi4cat.github.io/voc4cat/vocab_example.xlsx)
+    - For example here the vocabulary `vocab_example` can be downloaded from [https://nfdi4cat.github.io/voc4cat/vocab_example.xlsx](https://nfdi4cat.github.io/voc4cat/vocab_example.xlsx)
   - For setting up a new vocabulary, use the xlsx-file from the templates-folder.
 - Make changes to the Excel file
 - Add the Excel file to your clone of the repository into the folder `inbox-excel-vocabs`